CEDS Initial Strategy Analysis

 If you’re concerned about a threat to your neighborhood or environment anywhere in the USA then contact CEDS at 410-654-3021 (call-text) or Help@ceds.org for an initial no-cost discussion of strategy options.

 What’s the quickest, least expensive way of preserving your community and environment from the impact of a poorly conceived development project?
-A CEDS Initial Strategy Analysis can get you the answer to this question in one- to two-weeks and for as little as a few hundred dollars.
+A CEDS Initial Strategy Analysis can get you the answer to this question in one- to two-weeks and for a fraction of the cost of hiring a lawyer.

 For most land use and environmental issues there are a dozen or more potential strategy options.
 Identifying these options, then selecting that most likely to produce victory, can be a daunting task for those new to land use and environmental advocacy.

 In Chapter 35, of How To Win Land Development Issues, CEDS president Richard Klein explains how you can identify possible strategy options then determine which option is the most promising.
 This 300-page book can be downloaded free by clicking the title above.
 If your case is simple and you have the considerable time required to win most cases, then begin by pursuing the actions described in Chapter 1: The Easy Solution.

 If you lack the time or your case is complex, then consider retaining CEDS to prepare an Initial Strategy Analysis for you.

 Examples of recent Initial Strategy Analyses can be viewed by clicking the following links:

 - Quality of Life Impacts of the Nixon North, Nixon South & Woodbury Club Rezoning Requests, Ann Arbor, Michigan